Use your own judgement to determine if this is an appropriate list for you!

 7. Mask defogger: Bring baby shampoo.
 A drop rubbed in your mask is easy and extremely effective.
 (Note: We discourage spitting due to the risk of communicable diseases.
 It’s gross and not very effective as a mask defogger.)

-8. Wetsuit, boots, gloves, hood (some people wear socks inside their wetsuit boots to avoid blisters)
+8. Wetsuit, boots, gloves, hood (some people wear nylon socks inside their wetsuit boots to avoid blisters)

 9. Tanks (filled) – Note: On most dive weekends, two tanks will be required